ibexa/documentation-user/docs/pim/work_with_product_page_urls.md

 6\.
 Click **Create**.

-Now, in the **URL** tab in the product's view, you can see new custom URL for the Product.
+Now, in the **URL** tab in the product's view, you can see new custom URL for the product.

 ![Custom URL](custom_url.png)